aneldev/dynadux/doc/Advanced-DebounceChanges.md

 With this, the render will be done every 20ms.

-In this example, we use loadash's debounce but you can use any debounce tool you want.
+In this example, we use loadash's debounce, but you can use any debounce tool you want.

-> The debounce technique supported also by the [react-dynadux's Provider](https://github.com/aneldev/react-dynadux).
+> The debounce technique also supported by the [react-dynadux's Provider](https://github.com/aneldev/react-dynadux).

 [🏠 Advanced](./Advanced.md)